 Coming to the realisation that a loved one needs to move into residential aged care (RAC) can be stressful for everyone involved.

 Difficult circumstances, including grief and family conflict, are combined with adjusting to an unfamiliar situation, making the potential for a communication breakdown high.
+The situation is often made more complex as RAC staff manage the flow of information between several family members; on average staff collaborate with 4 family members for every one resident (according to Violet's 2020 research).

 Build positive relationships for lifelong care